Making Reservations 2025-2026

 (Reservations are not available at this price – At the Door Only subject to availability)

 All reservations must be paid in at the time of the reservation.
 KCT does not allow cash refunds of reservations.
 In case of inclement weather, KCT will only exchange reservations to another date if the performance is cancelled or rescheduled by the Board of Directors.
 KCT will not refund or exchange any unused reservations in which the patron fails to attend without 48 hours notice.
 Audition dates, show titles, and performance dates are subject to change due to availability and circumstances beyond our control.
+Children under the age of three are not admitted to our mainstage productions.

 The Box Office opens at 7:00 PM for 7:30 PM shows and at 2:00 PM for the 2:30 PM Matinees.